 Mr. Carr spearheaded the development of the Overdose Detection and Mapping Application Program (ODMAP), a real-time overdose syndromic surveillance system used to identify spikes in fatal and non-fatal overdoses.
 ODMAP was cited in both Good Morning America and Roll Call newspaper for identifying a rise in overdoses during the Coronavirus pandemic in May 2020.
 In July 2017, Mr. Carr and the ODMAP development team received the Special Achievement in GIS award from the Environmental Systems Research Institute (ESRI), an international supplier of geographic information system software.

 Mr. Carr is the lead designer for HIDTA’s Case Explorer system.
-Case Explorer is not only a case management system, but also an event and target deconfliction system in use nationwide by law enforcement agencies at all levels of government.
-Opioid overdose investigations reported in Case Explorer are instantly reported to ODMAP, allowing analysts to explore links to drug trafficking organizations likely responsible for spikes in overdoses.
+Case Explorer is not only a case management system, but also an event deconfliction and target coordination system in use nationwide by law enforcement agencies at all levels of government.
+Overdose investigations reported in Case Explorer are instantly reported to ODMAP, allowing analysts to explore links to drug trafficking organizations likely responsible for spikes in overdoses.